 The name of the instructor of record for a course is also listed in the CaneLink course description.
-Once you set up your UM email account, you can find the email address of any UM professor by searching in the UM Outlook Global Address List.
+Once you set up your UM email account, you can find the email address of any UM professor by searching in the UM Outlook Global Address List, or the search bar in your UM email.
 Be sure to include the correct instructor's last name and email address on the Course Request Form when this information is requested.

 An email will be sent automatically to the course professor (if applicable) when submitting the Course Registration Form.
 The email will be sent from your UM email address with your preferred email address in copy.
-Once the professor replies to this email, you must send it your UM Study Abroad advisor (axr1500@miami.edu) to confirm that you have permission to be enrolled in the class.
+Once the professor replies to this email, you must send it your UM Study Abroad advisor (cxm2224@miami.edu) to confirm that you have permission to be enrolled in the class.
 You will not be enrolled in the course if you do not send the permission to your Study Abroad advisor.